mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 These changes were done for consistency, improve stability and make room for new features.
 Below are described the steps you need to make to migrate from v5 to v6.

+### Drop `clock` in desktop mode

+We have dropped the clock picker behavior in desktop mode for `DateTimePicker` and `TimePicker` components.
+This is the first step towards moving to a [better implementation](https://github.com/mui/mui-x/issues/4483).
+The behavior on mobile mode is still the same.
+If you were relying on Clock Picker in desktop mode for tests—make sure to check [testing caveats](/x/react-date-pickers/getting-started/#testing-caveats) to choose the best replacement for it.

 ### Update the format of the `value` prop

 Previously, it was possible to provide any format that your date management library was able to parse.